-15 Dogs Die Eating Bone Treats; The FDA Warns Owners Not To Give Them To Their Pups
+15 Dogs Die Eating Bone Treats, FDA Warns Owners Not To Give Them To Their Pups

-Giving your dog a simple bone treat can seem like a great idea to reward your best friend, however the Food and Drug Administration (FDA) is now warning against owners doing so.
+Giving your dog a simple bone treat can seem like a great idea to reward your best friend, but the Food and Drug Administration (FDA) is now warning against owners doing so.

 The FDA states that they have recently received at least 68 reports of illness or death in conjunction with bone treats, which have affected at least 90 dogs.
-15 of the cases turned fatal, with families having to bid goodbye to their best friend due to something totally avoidable.
+Fifteen of the cases turned fatal, with families having to bid goodbye to their best friend due to something totally avoidable.

 While some people purchase these processed bones for their puppy pals during the holiday season, it is advised that they, instead, skip them and look for something else to give their pets.
 The FDA does say that giving a pet a bone from a turkey or chicken is acceptable, but that pet owners must keep an eye on them as they chew.
 The bones, especially the smaller ones, can be very brittle and break in a dog’s mouth, which could cause serious issues like choking.